kube-ci/docs/docs/concepts/crds/workplan.md

 Collection of step-entries organized in a two-dimensional array based on dependency.
 A single step-entry describes the step-container in which the step is scheduled:

 - Name: Name of the step.
-- Namespace: Namespace of the workplan.
-Note that, all the workplans and pods are created in the same namespace of the Workflow.
+Note that, step name and associated container name are always same.
 - PodName: Name of the pod where step-container is scheduled.
 - Status: Current status of the container.
 Possible values are: `Uninitialized` (pod not exists), `Waiting`, `Running` and `Terminated`.
 - ContainerState: Value of [ContainerState](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#containerstate-v1-core) from pod-status.